rahul31124/GSoC-2025/README.md

 First, there’s a **manual mode** with circular sliders for each servo, providing smooth, fine-tuned control over movements.
 Second, there’s an **automated timeline mode**, where users can visually create and edit sequences of movements that the arm will execute automatically.

+To support these modes, I also set up the **hardware communication protocol** between the PSLab device and the PSLab app, enabling reliable **PWM signal** generation for accurate and synchronized control.

 At the end of each automated run, the app now presents a **playback summary**.

 This summary includes:
   - A detailed **PWM graph** visualizing the entire motion sequence
   - Key statistics such as maximum, minimum, and average **angle** reached during the run